 Pretty sure the beading on ceremonial outfits means specific things.
 That feather?
 I remember learning in elementary school that men earned feathers for killing enemies and other battle activities.
 Seems like women did not earn feathers!

-Compare with this photo of a Cherokee woman from Western Washington University.
+Compare with this photo of Tsianina, a Cherokee woman from the 20s.
 (There was no citation, so I hope it's legit.)
 See how she's covered up?
 And no feathers, because that's not appropriate for her gender?

 Here’s one that really drives me bats—but at least I believe I have a partial explanation for it.

 According to what I’ve read, during WWII, some prostitutes decided to call themselves “geisha girls”; leading geisha to be inextricably associated with sex in the American mind for generations ever after.
 (Yes, geisha did have sex once in their careers before the 1958 prostitution ban—Golden got that much right—but otherwise, they kept themselves like nuns until their careers were over.)